Phala-Network/phala-wiki/content/docs/_index.md

 > **Note**: Some boilerplate code was removed for simplicity

 A confidential contract is nothing more than an ordinary smart contract, but with confidentiality.
-The above code is a snippet of a sample contract where it stores a counter and anyone can increment it but only authorized user can read it.
+This example shows a simple contract where it stores a counter and anyone can increment it, but only the authorized user can read it.
+The above snippet defines the contract storage and the `Increment` command.

 The Phala contracts are written in Rust, a programming language that can do anything on the blockchain.
 You can make full use of your favorite package manager Cargo and libraries at [crates.io](https://crates.io).